-The new Division 2 sets out controls which apply to candidates and political parties whereas the new Division 3 contains a ban on election advertising by foreigners and foreign entities, and controls that apply to third parties, which are defined to mean anyone who is neither a candidate, an election agent nor a political party.
+The new Division 2A, Subdivision (2) sets out controls which apply to candidates whereas the new Division 2A, Subdivision (3) contains a ban on election advertising by foreigners and foreign entities, and controls that apply to third parties, which are defined to mean anyone who is neither a candidate nor an election agent.
 The restrictions apply to an objectively defined group of persons who freely choose to play a prominent role in political debate.

-The new Division 2 consists of 5 new sections dealing with activities in the campaign period of an election in an electoral division.
+The new Division 2A, Subdivision (2) consists of 5 new sections dealing with activities in the campaign period of an election.

-The new section 61F deals only with election advertising that is either online election advertising published in Singapore, or non-online election advertising published in Singapore by undertaking any electronic communications activity.
+The new section 42E deals only with election advertising that is either online election advertising published in Singapore, or non-online election advertising published in Singapore by undertaking any electronic communications activity.

-A candidate in an election, or a political party with one or more candidates at the election, who publishes any such election advertising in Singapore, during the campaign period, or anyone publishing such election advertising in Singapore during the campaign period, on behalf of a candidate or such a political party commits an offence if the election advertising -
+A candidate in an election who publishes any such election advertising in Singapore, during the campaign period, or anyone publishing such election advertising in Singapore during the campaign period, on behalf of a candidate commits an offence if the election advertising -

-- (a) was not declared to the Returning Officer within a certain time; or - (b) has a functionality prescribed in the election advertising regulations as impermissible for that form of election advertising, or does not have a functionality prescribed in the election advertising regulations as requisite for that election advertising.
+(a) was not declared to the Returning Officer within a certain time; or

+(b) has a functionality prescribed in the election advertising regulations as impermissible for that form of election advertising, or does not have a functionality prescribed in the election advertising regulations as requisite for that election advertising.

-The timeline for declaring the election advertising is like what is presently set out in the Parliamentary Elections (Election Advertising) Regulations (Rg 3).
+The timeline for declaring the election advertising is like what is presently set out in the Presidential Elections (Election Advertising) Regulations (Rg 3).

-The new section 61F extends to cover any subsequent step taken by or on behalf of anyone to amplify the access to an earlier published content on the Internet by persons physically present in Singapore.
+The new section 42E extends to cover any subsequent step taken by or on behalf of anyone to amplify the access to an earlier published content on the Internet by persons physically present in Singapore.
 For example, by sharing or boosting the search engine results for the earlier posted content.
 Please refer to the amendments in clause 2.

-The new sections 61G to 61J relate only to traditional election advertising activities during the campaign period and set out what is substantially the permit regime for posters and banners set out in the Parliamentary Elections (Election Advertising) Regulations, but with a few additional restrictions.
+The new sections 42F to 42I relate only to traditional election advertising activities during the campaign period and set out what is substantially the permit regime for posters and banners set out in the Presidential Elections (Election Advertising) Regulations, but with a few additional restrictions.

-The new section 61G covers traditional election advertising by or on behalf of a candidate or political party, during the campaign period of an election in a constituency.
-It makes it an offence to publicly display, or cause to be publicly displayed, during the period any traditional election advertising in the electoral division or in or on any conveyance, thing or structure, whether mobile or stationary, in the electoral division.
+The new section 42F covers traditional election advertising by or on behalf of a candidate, during the campaign period of an election.
+It makes it an offence to publicly display, or cause to be publicly displayed, during the period any traditional election advertising in any place or in or on any conveyance, thing or structure, whether mobile or stationary.